sivasamyk/logtrail/docs/how_to.md

 Filebeat template makes beat.hostname field type as keyword.

 While using other ingesters like Fluentd etc, you need to create temapltes with required mappings.
 For more info checkout https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html

+#### 2. Update kibana.version in logtrail plugin archive

+To update Logtrail plugin to work with your Kibana version, unzip the current logtrail plugin archive and update `kibana.version` to your current version of Kibana.
+Zip the contents again and install the updated archive.
+This should work across minor Kibana versions, provided there are no API mismatch between Kibana API used by Logtrail.